 Users can access agent-protected resources with the following methods:

 To use the Approve method, the user attempts to access the application and is prompted to enter a passcode.
 The user enters the PIN, then taps a button on an Authenticate device.
 The user can also tap an interactive notification on the device or on an Apple Watch or Android Wear watch paired to the device.
 The user must respond within one minute.
 Otherwise, the method times out and is considered a failed authentication.
-If the Cloud Authentication Service access policy includes Approve as an authentication method, then the user is enrolled for this method automatically after device registration.

 Note: The PIN required for Approve authentication is different from the PIN that may be required to unlock the Authenticate Tokencode in the app.